johnryh/Face_Embedding_GAN/README.md

 ## Training
-First setup the dataset into appropriate format and than modified the `config.py` file to specify the path to training data.
+Setup the dataset to appropriate format and than modified the `config.py` file to specify the path to training data.
 The input pipeline is build in the `Input_Pipeline_celeba.py` using tesnorflow's Dataset API.
 Network impementations are in `network_utility.py`.

-To train the model for `Phase N` call `train` with all required parameters:
+To train the model for `Phase n` call `train.py` with all required parameters:

 `python3 -W ignore train.py --GPU NUM_GPUs --phase PHASE_NUM --smooth USE_SMOOTH --size SIZE --epoch TOTAL_EPOCH --batch_size BATCH_SIZE --lr LEARNING_RATE --n_critic NUM_CRITIC --use_embedding USE_EMBEDDING`